tidelift/jenkins-pipeline-example/README.md

 This example will complete a basic `tidelift alignment save`, causing Tidelift to check the project's manifest against the correct Tidelift Catalog.
 If alignment is below 100%, the CLI will return exit status `1`, and the build will fail.

+It also can optionally be set to not fail the build when not fully aligned, but simply note the failed alignment as part of the build.

 This is meant to be an example to build upon.

 # Instructions